 Chapter 12 concludes with a “war” on “the remnant” of the good “woman” representing the true church.
-That “war” began when “the beast” ascended “out of the [metaphoric] bottomless pit” representing post probationary time” (see Revelation 11:7).
+That “war” began when “the beast” ascended “out of the [metaphoric] bottomless pit” representing post probationary time (see Revelation 11:7).
 Why are they called “the remnant of her seed?”
-Probably because they, through the providence of God, were spared the martyrdom depicted in the fifth seal scenario of Revelation 6:9-11, one of the very last events to occur in world history just before the close of probation.
+Probably because they, through the providence of God, were spared the martyrdom, depicted in the fifth seal scenario (Revelation 6:9-11), one of the very last events to occur in world history just before the close of probation.

-Therefore, the “flood” that was “cast out of the mouth” of the “dragon” (Revelation 12:15) takes place during the first six trumpet scenarios of Revelation 8:7 to 9:21 and 11:7-13.
-While the events depicted therein seem, in many ways, to depict Satan warring against his own followers while sparing the Saints, this chapter begins by taking us back retrospective to the post probationary “flood” scenario of Revelation 12:14-17 to two major world events that began during probationary time and ending with a preview of the great “test that the people of God must have before they are sealed.”
+Therefore, the “flood” that was “cast out of the mouth” of the “dragon” (Revelation 12:15) takes place during the post probationary first six trumpet scenarios (Revelation 8:7-9:21; 11:7-13).
+While the events related therein seem, in many ways, to depict Satan warring against his own followers, while sparing the Saints, this chapter begins by taking us back, retrospectively, to events that began during probationary time, and ends with a preview of the great “test that the people of God must have before they are sealed.”
 At that time, many of the saints will not survive (see Revelation 6:11, and 20:4), but their blood will become seed to yield a great harvest of souls for God’s kingdom.

 Verse 1: And I stood upon the sand of the sea, and saw a beast rise up out of the sea, having seven heads and ten horns, and upon his horns ten crowns, and upon his heads the name of blasphemy.

-According to the Commentary “Textual evidence favors the reading ‘and he stood.”
-In that case “’he’ would refer to the dragon [of Revelation 12:3-9, 12-17], who now stands upon the seashore awaiting the emergence of the beast, whom it is his purpose to invest with his power and authority.”
+According to the Commentary “Textual evidence favors the reading ‘and he stood.’”
+In that case “’he’ would refer to the dragon [Revelation 12:3-9, 12-17], who stands upon the seashore awaiting the emergence of the beast, whom it is his purpose to invest with his power and authority.”
 With that understanding a close connection becomes apparent between Revelation 12:17 and the first verse of this chapter because this sea beast is the primary agent through whom the dragon made “war with the remnant of [the woman’s] seed.”

-So, the dragon is more than a passive onlooker as he invests the sea beast with his own characteristics as suggested by the dragon and the sea beast both having “seven heads and ten horns” (Revelation 12:3; 13:1).
-But, there are two notable differences.
+The dragon is more than a passive onlooker as he invests the sea beast with his own characteristics, as suggested by the dragon and the sea beast both having “seven heads and ten horns” (Revelation 12:3; 13:1).
+But there are two notable differences.
 While the dragon had seven crowns on his heads, this sea beast has “upon his horns ten crowns” while “upon his heads” were “the name of blasphemy.”
-But, no such name is attached to the dragon.
-That suggests the dragon invested the sea beast with a hypocritical, religious mind set he himself did not share.
-Therefore, the sea beast becomes, as it were, the chief member of the “synagogue of Satan” (Revelation 2:9; 3:9)who hypocritically claim to be “Jews.”
+No such name is attached to the dragon.
+That suggests the dragon invested the sea beast with a hypocritical, religious mindset he himself did not share.
+Therefore, the sea beast becomes, as it were, the chief member of the “synagogue of Satan” (Revelation 2:9; 3:9) who hypocritically claim to be “Jews.”

-Previous to the demonic creation of this beast, the dragon’s agent of oppression was pagan Rome by which Satan endeavored to “devour” the “man child” in Revelation 12:4.
-Although the child escaped, Satan continued to use pagan Rome, represented by the single headed “fourth beast” of Daniel 7:7, in his attempt to destroy Christianity for 500 years from 31 to 538 AD.
-Therefore, there was a “gap” between the escape of the “child” in verse 5 and the fleeing of the “woman . . . into the wilderness” in verse 6.
+Previous to the demonic creation of this beast, the dragon’s agent of oppression was pagan Rome by which Satan endeavored to “devour” the “man child” (Revelation 12:4).
+Although the child escaped, Satan continued, for more than 500 years (31 to 538 A.D), to use pagan Rome, represented by the single headed “fourth beast” (Daniel 7:7), in his attempt to destroy Christianity.
+Therefore, there was a “gap” between the escape of the “child” (Verse 5) and the fleeing of the “woman . . . into the wilderness” (Verse 6).

-But, pagan Rome failed to fulfill the dragon’s intention to exterminate God’s people.
-They held fast to their faith regardless of consequences.
+Pagan Rome failed to fulfill the dragon’s intention to exterminate God’s people.
+They held fast to their faith, regardless of consequences.
 Instead of intimidating them, their “blood” became “seed” to yield and even greater harvest of souls for God.
 As one martyr was noted to say: ‘The oftener we are mown down by you, the more in number we grow; the blood of Christians is seed.’”

 Verse 2: And the beast which I saw was like unto a leopard, and his feet were as the feet of a bear, and his mouth as the mouth of a lion: and the dragon gave him his power, and his seat, and great authority.

-Its bear-like “feet” suggest the “wonderfully” destructive “power” of the “king of fierce countenance” (Daniel 8:23).
-Then, its lion-like “mouth” is like the “mouth” of the “little horn” power who “magnified himself even to the prince of the host”[Daniel 8:11] and “shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws” (Daniel 7:25) merely because he had “a mouth speaking great things” (Daniel 7:8) that intimidated people who believed what he said, not what God said.
+Its bear-like “feet” suggest the “wonderfully” destructive “power” of the “king of fierce countenance” (Daniel 8:23, 24).
+Then, its lion-like “mouth” is like the “mouth” of the “little horn” power who “magnified himself even to the prince of the host”[Daniel 8:11] and “shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws” (Daniel 7:25) merely because he had “a mouth speaking great things” (Daniel 7:8) that intimidated people who believed what he said, instead of what God said.

 The primary source of its power was “the dragon,” namely “that old serpent, called the Devil, and Satan” (Revelation 12:9).
-But, the “dragon . . . in a secondary sense, [is also] a symbol of pagan Rome” that, in turn is represented by the “fourth beast” of Daniel 7:7, 19, 23.
-Therefore, John’s “sea beast” has characteristics similar to all four of Daniel’s.
-Little wonder this “compromise between paganism and Christianity resulted in . . . a masterpiece of Satan’s power,–a monument of his efforts to seat himself upon the throne to rule the earth according to his will.”
+The dragon, in a secondary sense, is also a symbol of pagan Rome that, in turn is represented by the “fourth beast” of Daniel 7:7, 19, 23.
+Therefore, John’s “sea beast” has characteristics similar to all four of Daniel’s beasts.
+Little wonder this “compromise between paganism and Christianity resulted in . . . a masterpiece of Satan’s power, ―a monument of his efforts to seat himself upon the throne to rule the earth according to his will.”

 Verse 3: And I saw one of his heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast.

-But, in the meantime, “his deadly wound was healed.”
+In the meantime, “his deadly wound was healed.”
 That is exactly what happened to the “vile person” after being destroyed by “they that [fed] of the portion of his meat.”
-But, miraculously, he returned “into his land . . . to his own land” after being “grieved” by “the ships of Chittim” and finally having “intelligence with them that for[sook] the holy covenant.”
-(Daniel 11:30).
+Miraculously, he returned “into his land . . . to his own land” after being “grieved” by “the ships of Chittim” and finally having “intelligence with them that for[sook] the holy covenant.”
+(Daniel 11:21-30).

-So: “The infliction of the deadly wound points to the abolition of the papacy in 1798.
-After this, says the prophet, ‘His deadly wound was healed; and all the world wondered after the beast.’
+“The infliction of the deadly wound points to the downfall of the papacy in 1798.
+After this, says the prophet, ‘His deadly wound was healed: and all the world wondered after the beast.’
 Paul states plainly that the man of sin will continue until the second advent.
 To the very close of time he will carry forward his work of deception.”

 Verse 4: And they worshipped the dragon which gave power unto the beast: and they worshipped the beast, saying, Who is like unto the beast? who is able to make war with him?